 SK: Being self employed means you need to multitask/Jack of all trades.
 Initially I was the sales and marketing lady, and yet still I was the accountant, procurement manager and delivery person.
 It could get overwhelming.
 We managed to get an assistant at the shop and also engaged a professional accountant to assist with the accounts.

-Initially we stocked kid’s furniture only but realised soon after that furniture is not as fast moving and could not meet the monthly overheads.
+Initially we stocked kid’s furniture only but realized soon after that furniture is not as fast moving and could not meet the monthly overheads.
 We therefore had to diversify to other children’s accessories like clothes and baby items to complement what we already had in stock to ensure there is a regular inflow of income.

 SK: When working for yourself, you are very much aware that what you put in determines what the business output will be.
 Striking a balance between a young family and business was tough at the start.
 At times the business was not doing too well and I had to go without a salary or earn very little and that kept me wondering whether it was worth it, knowing that I have a few degrees.